All Episodes

 A funeral.

-Ladies and gentlemen, I don't know how you feel about funerals, but they are for me important memorials to the person who has died.
+Ladies and gentlemen, I don't know how you feel about funerals, but they are, for me, important memorials to the person who has died.

-They are important points in time to grieve with friends and family of that person, to, and maybe you're one of the friends and family, uh, to celebrate the life and to mourn the passing.
+They are important points in time to grieve with friends and family of that person, to, and maybe you're one of the friends and family, to celebrate the life and to mourn the passing.

 That's what this is about.